February 15, 2017

 Rachel is the local schoolteacher and she like everyone else in the village must abide by the rules.
 She seems to have had some problems with the "people who make the rules."
 And, now she is faced with the village's new client who isn't supposed to be anywhere near her.
 Another rule for which she will get in trouble.
 She doesn't want to break any more of the rules because she and her invalid father depend on the money the village rakes in.
 But she finds Henry to be irresistible from the beginning, so she knows she's in trouble.

 There is a mix of humor and drama throughout the entire book.
 It should have been a pleasant read, but I had this nagging voice in my head all the way through.
 Our hero is 25 years old, and was a soldier for 6 years.
 He has his own financial independence, he is an adult.
 So, how come his father could just bundle him up and dump him in this village?
-I don't know the legal system of England in the late 1880s but I suspect for a father to do this to an adult male it wouldn't be entirely lawful.
+I don't know the legal system of England in the late 1880s but I suspect for a father to do this to an adult male wouldn't be entirely lawful.
 Even if it was lawful, I would guess there would have to be some pretty fancy legal foot-work that would have had to be done by the father.
 So, this bothered me.
 But that wasn't the only thing.
 Even if I didn't question the legalities of this plotline set-up, I questioned why a 25-year-old alpha male would put up with being incarcerated in the village.
 This part of Henry's character weakened the story for me.
 While he may have whined about being there, he made no attempt to escape and I found it hard to accept that.
-This a black cloud hanging over my head through the entire story - why isn't Henry doing something about his situation?
+There was a black cloud hanging over my head through the entire story - why wasn't Henry doing something about his situation?

 There was also a "what the crap" moment.
 Let's set this up: Rachel is really quite attracted to Henry.
 She's allll tingly and her woman-parts are wet and throbbing all the time because of Henry.
 But, she knows she can't do anything about it because someone in the village might see them.
 So, what does she do to ease her suffering?
 Well, she goes outside, under the moonlight, in plain sight, and pleasures herself - loudly.
 Of course Henry stumbles across her doing this and his Timothy Toad becomes an erection set.
 Really!
 Outside!
 Under the bright moon!
 This was a very silly scene.

 This is the first book in a series called Cotswold Confidential.
 I'm sorry to say that this story didn't work for me.
-I was toooo irritated with the way the hero was written to relax and enjoy the story.
+I was toooo irritated with the way the hero was written to be able to relax and enjoy the story.
 He was an adult male, who was represented as being self-reliant, except he lets his father ship him off to this weird Twilight Zone village.
 I didn't get it.

 Time/Place: England 1880s